 Review the "Best practices" section in Get started with Wowza nDVR.
 These recommendations are fundamental to planning your nDVR deployment.

 What is the best way to set up a recording?
 Many scenarios have a requirement to record a long duration.
 While it's easy to set up one long recording, a much better approach is to record in manageable chunks.
 Small logical recordings are preferable to large recordings for many reasons:

 - Many players do not handle lengthy recordings very well.

-- Recordings are managed by Wowza Media Server as a single entity.
+- Recordings are managed by Wowza Streaming Engine as a single entity.
 If you have a very large recording, its manifest information is loaded into the server as a single chunk.
 This has several ramifications:

 - More memory is required to manage the recording's manifest information.